Lasswade: Parish

 A large part of the areas of Bonnyrigg/Lasswade and Poltonhall and District lies within Cockpen parish.

 Lasswade is one of the most ancient Parishes in Scotland.
 Burial ground evidence shows that the church was active as early as the 9th century.

-Before the Reformation, the present civil parish consisted of three parishes - Lasswade, Melville and Pentland - and the provostry of Roslin.
+Before the Reformation, the present civil parish consisted of three parishes – Lasswade, Melville and Pentland – and the provostry of Roslin.
 Melville parish comprised the baronies of Melville and Lugton.
 In 1633, the barony of Melville which formed the greater part of the parish of Melville was united to Lasswade, and the barony of Lugton to Dalkeith.
 Pentland was erected into a parish before 1275.
-The parish of Pentland comprehended the baronies of Pentland and Falford (or Fulford) and the name Pentland appears in charters of 12th century.
+The parish of Pentland comprehended the baronies of Pentland and Falford (or Fulford) and the name Pentland appears in charters of the 12th century.
 In 13th and 14th centuries the northern Pentland Hills were called the Moor of Pentland, implying that the hills took the name from the parish or estate and not vice versa.
 The parish was suppressed in 1647, and the northern part annexed to Lasswade, while the southern, comprising the barony of Falford, was united to the new parish of St.Catherine's, now called Glencorse.
 However the churchyard of Pentland was still in use at least to 1907.

 The parish of Lasswade was divided in two, ecclesiastically, when Roslin parish was erected in 1835.
-The Church in Rosewell was built 1871-72 and opened for worship 1874, when Rosewell became a separate ecclesiastical parish.
+The Church in Rosewell was built 1871–72 and opened for worship 1874, when Rosewell became a separate ecclesiastical parish.
 It was re-united with Lasswade in 2008.

 A Parochial Board was established under the Poor Law (Scotland) Act 1845.
 Within the parish of Lasswade, police burghs were created at Bonnyrigg, 1865 (main part in the parish of Cockpen); Lasswade, 1881; and Loanhead, 1884.
 Police burghs were communities over a certain size who were entitled to police many of their own affairs, such as cleansing, street lighting and water supply as well as public order.
 Police burghs were run by elected commissioners or magistrates.
 In 1901, police burgh functions were taken over by town or burgh councils.

 With the Local Government (Scotland) Act 1894 the Parish Council was established, but this only administered the “landward” part of the parish, i.e. the burghs were excluded.
 Under the terms of the Local Government (Scotland) Act 1929, Bonnyrigg and Lasswade were united to become the burgh of Bonnyrigg and Lasswade.
 Burgh or town councils were abolished in 1975.
 The parish council ceased in 1930 when parish councils in Scotland were abolished, but civil parishes persist for census and other non-administrative purposes.